darshanmakwana412/Maze/README.md

-# Maze
+# Maze Net

-An implementation of various maze solving and maze generation algorithms based on graph theory and kruskal's algorithm
+An implementation of various maze solving and maze generation algorithms based on graph theory and heuristic optimization